localgovdrupal/docs/docs/src/devs/getting-started/README.md

 To install Docker Desktop, follow the steps outlined on the [official Docker documentation page](https://docs.docker.com/desktop/install/mac-install/#system-requirements).

-Make sure you've also installed Composer before moving on to:
+With Docker Desktop (and Composer) in place, you can now move on to:

 - [Working with Lando](/devs/getting-started/working-with-lando.html) or
 - [Working with DDEV](/devs/getting-started/working-with-ddev.html)